vierge-noire/cakephp-fixture-factories/README.md

 ## Querying the database

-Because the fixture factories are closely related to the database, the package provide two methods to conveniently query the database.
-Note that both methods will by-pass the `beforeFind` event, facilitating the inspection of your test database.
+Because the fixture factories are closely related to the database, the package provides two methods to conveniently run queries.
+Both methods will by-pass the `beforeFind` event, enabling the direct inspection of your test database.

 #### ArticleFactory::find()
 This method will return a query on the table related to the given factory.
+It takes as input the same parameters as the classic table `find()` method.

 #### ArticleFactory::count()
 This method will return the number of entries in the table of the given factory.